mikeschinkel/eleanor-elephant/README.md

 ```

-When you are finished, save and close the file ( press CTRL + X, press Y, then press Enter).
+When you are finished, save and close the file ( press CTRL + X, press SHIFT + Y, then press Enter).

 Now, all you have to do is restart Nginx to use your new settings: